EigenGame Unloaded: When playing games is better than optimizing: SVD as the solution to a new EigenGame

 The utility function $u^{\mu}_i$ has an intuitive meaning.
-It is the Rayleigh quotient for the matrix $\Sigma_i = [I - \sum_{j < i} \hat{v}^\top \hat{v}_j] \Sigma$, which represents the covariance after the subspace spanned by $\hat{v}_{j < i}$ has been removed.
+It is the Rayleigh quotient for the matrix $\cov{}_i = [I - \sum_{j < i} \hat{v}^\top \hat{v}_j] \cov{}$, which gives the covariance after the subspace spanned by $\hat{v}_{j < i}$ has been removed.
 In other words, player $i$ is directed to find the largest eigenvalue in the orthogonal complement of the approximate top-$(i-1)$ subspace.
-This approach is known as ``deflating" the matrix $\Sigma$.
+This approach is known as ``deflating" the matrix $\cov{}$.
+Figure~\ref{fig:ueg:util} illustrates \seg{}'s reduced bias when estimating the new utility function (and resulting optimum) from an average over minibatches.